 - 1. a.
-During the public health emergency declared by the Governor in response to the coronavirus disease 2019 pandemic, any restaurant or dining establishment, or banquet or wedding venue, in any indoor area on its premises, shall limit the number of customers or patrons served up to: - (1) 25 percent of the establishment's capacity if the establishment does not certify as to the measures it is taking in accordance to paragraph (2) of this subsection to mitigate the risks of coronavirus disease 2019; or - (2) 50 percent of the establishment's capacity if: - (a) the establishment is in a region of the State that is designated by the Department of Health as having a coronavirus disease 2019 activity level of moderate or lower based on the most up to date activity report issued by the Department of Health; - (b) the establishment certifies to the county board of health in which the restaurant is located that the establishment has: - (i) Installed barriers of plexi-glass, plastic, or some other material that has been approved by the commissioner between each table; - (ii) Limited parties dining together 10 or fewer individuals; - (iii) provided the county board of health with information on the restaurant's capacity at 100 percent, 50 percent, and 25 percent; and - (iv) Where there is a presumptive positive or positive case of an employee, guest, visitor, or vendor, shut down immediately to disinfect, notify the county board of health and all employees, guests, visitors, or vendors, while adhering to all confidentiality requirements in accordance with the federal "Americans with Disabilities Act of 1990" (42 U.S.C. s.12101 et seq.) and any other applicable laws pertaining to privacy or confidentiality of medical information; - (c) the establishment creates and submits a certified coronavirus disease 2019 preparedness plan, in a form created by the Department of Health, to the county board of health, which includes: - (i) employee protocols on how to monitor for signs and symptoms of coronavirus disease 2019, including a policy for employees to report their signs and symptoms prior to entering the workplace and for employees to report when they are sick, - (ii) a policy on presumptive or actual positive coronavirus disease 2019 cases of any employee, guest, visitor or vendor that requires the business to suspend operations immediately for
+During the public health emergency declared by the Governor in response to the coronavirus disease 2019 pandemic, any food or beverage establishment, or banquet or wedding venue, in any indoor area on its premises, shall limit the number of customers or patrons served up to: - (1) 25 percent of the establishment or venue's capacity if the establishment or venue does not certify as to the measures it is taking in accordance to paragraph (2) of this subsection to mitigate the risks of coronavirus disease 2019; or - (2) 50 percent of the establishment or venue's capacity if: - (a) the establishment or venue is in a region of the State that is designated by the Department of Health as having a coronavirus disease 2019 activity level of moderate or lower based on the most up to date activity report issued by the Department of Health; - (b) the establishment or venue certifies to the county board of health in which the establishment or venue is located that the establishment has: - (i) installed barriers of plexi-glass, plastic, or some other material that has been approved by the commissioner between each table; - (ii) limited parties dining together to 10 or fewer individuals; - (iii) provided the county board of health with information on the establishment or venue's capacity at 100 percent, 50 percent, and 25 percent; and - (iv) where there is a presumptive positive or positive case of an employee, guest, visitor, or vendor, shut down immediately to disinfect, notify the county board of health and all employees, guests, visitors, or vendors, while adhering to all confidentiality requirements in accordance with the federal "Americans with Disabilities Act of 1990" (42 U.S.C. s.12101 et seq.) and any other applicable laws pertaining to privacy or confidentiality of medical information; - (c) the establishment or venue creates and submits a certified coronavirus disease 2019 preparedness plan, in a form created by the Department of Health, to the county board of health, which includes: - 44 (i) employee protocols on how to monitor for signs and 45 symptoms of coronavirus disease 2019, including a policy for 46 employees to report their signs and symptoms prior to entering the workplace and for employees to report when they are sick,

-- 1 cleaning and disinfection in accordance with Centers for Disease - 2 Control and Prevention (CDC) guidance prior to restarting - 3 operations; - 4 (iii) an outline of its sick leave policy, including a certification - 5 of its compliance with all requirements under the "Family Leave - 6 Act," P.L.1989, c.261 (C.34:11B-1 et seq.), the federal "Family and - 7 Medical Leave Act of 1993," Pub.L.103-3 - 8 (29 U.S.C. s.2601 et seq.), P.L.2018, c.10 (C.34:11D-1 et seq.), - 9 P.L.1948, c.110 (C.43:21-25 et seq.), to the extent those laws are - 10 applicable, and any other applicable State or federal laws regarding - 11 leave;
+- (ii) a policy on presumptive or actual positive coronavirus disease 2019 cases of any employee, guest, visitor or vendor that requires the business to suspend operations immediately for cleaning and disinfection in accordance with Centers for Disease Control and Prevention (CDC) guidance prior to restarting operations; - (iii) an outline of its sick leave policy, including a certification 7 8 of its compliance with all requirements under the "Family Leave 9 Act," P.L.1989, c.261 (C.34:11B-1 et seq.), the federal "Family and 10 Medical Leave of 1993," Pub.L.103-3 (29 U.S.C. s.2601 et seq.), P.L.2018, c.10 (C.34:11D-1 et seq.), 11 12 P.L.1948, c.110 (C.43:21-25 et seq.), to the extent those laws are 13 applicable, and any other applicable State or federal laws regarding 14 leave: